-This year's Zayin class, the Bar/Bas Mitzvah Class, lights the holiday candles and teaches us about Yom Kippur.
+The Bar/Bas Mitzvah Class lights the holiday candles and teaches us about Yom Kippur.

 Each holiday begins with candle lighting.
 This custom brings feelings of happiness, warmth, and a sense of unity with our sisters and brothers throughout the world with whom we are celebrating Yontef.
 It represents bringing light into darkness, hope into despair.